 - Our original report on Doubling Disability (PDF) with the CAMEo Research Institute at the University of Leicester sets out the challenges the industry faces.

-- Our latest report analyses the experiences of disabled people working in the UK broadcast industry (PDF).
+- The shorter version of our latest report analyses the experiences of disabled people working in the UK broadcast industry (PDF).
 Alternative versions are available in Easy Read (PDF) and Word (Docx).

 Also in this section: